Dijets-Inc/testnet-node/README.md

 ### Library Compatibility Guarantees

-Because DijetsNodeGo's version denotes the network version, it is expected that interfaces exported by DijetsNodeGo's packages may change in `Patch` version updates.
+The release version for each DijetsNodeGo binary is essentially also the version of the network itself.
+It is expected that interfaces exported by DijetsNodeGo's packages may change in `Patch` version updates.

 ### API Compatibility Guarantees